 Because Lightworkers are interested in having things getting better, improvement, healing, love, and vision.

 The Stick seems terrifying and can cause a lot of anxiety and discomfort in Lightworkers.
-They feel like using consequences and worse-case scenarios are threatening.
+They feel like using consequences, and worse-case scenarios is threatening.

 The Carrot can sometimes be a shiny object, but the way I’m using it in my articles is; that if you do this, and this, and this, then you will get your desired outcome.
-If you look at the title of my two email courses:
+If you look at the title of my two digital training programs.

 You can see the titles are a Carrot.
 If you do this, you will find your Life Purpose – or if you do this, you will manifest your specific person.